gitToad/DCSWebApp/README.md

 - I purposely kept the amount of graphics, icons etc minimal to reduce load and browser memory requirements.
 Currently most airfield charts link out to the hoggit server (which reminds me I need to add third party credits)

+- jquery and jquery mobile libraries are loaded from their CDN (ie not included in the sources here)

 - again, I'd like to make this available for non coders/CS engineers to extend.
 There are plenty of very knowledgable and helpful DCS users and I would like to make and keep it possible for